-The reviewers' recommendation that OISE should assume an active leadership role in Indigenous education, including playing a central role in the University's response to the challenges raised by the Truth and Reconciliation Commission, was very much aligned with OISE's commitment to Indigenous Education-one of the six key focusing themes in the Institute's Academic Plan 2017-2022.
+The reviewers' recommendation that OISE should assume an active leadership role in Indigeneity, including playing a central role in the University's response to the challenges raised by the Truth and Reconciliation Commission, was very much aligned with OISE's commitment to Indigenous Education-one of the six key focusing themes in the Institute's Academic Plan 2017-2022.
 Since the approval of the Plan in the fall of 2017, OISE made progress in developing and sustaining Indigenous initiatives in the following key areas: (1) programs and curricula; (2) research and scholarship; (3) Indigenous faculty, staff and students; (4) Indigenizing community spaces; and (5) deepening the understanding and responsibility of our faculty, staff and students.
-These initiatives have been described throughout this Self-study ranging from strengthening OISE's Indigenous education activities (e.g., established an Indigenous Education Liaison staff position to provide support for Indigenous activities including events and programs, student recruitment and support, alumni and advancement), to hiring Indigenous faculty, providing support for their research, and reviewing programs to increase the presence of Indigenous knowledge and anti-colonial perspectives across curricula and pedagogy (e.g., introduction of an understanding of Indigenous-settler relations in teacher education; developing new collaborative specialization in Indigenous Education, and increasing access and visibility of Indigenous courses in all programs).
-Going forward, OISE will continue to invest attention and resources into Indigenous education and research.
-This commitment is an important part of fulfilling our ongoing responsibilities to advance the TRC's Calls to Action (particularly in relation to its sections on Education, Health, and Education for Reconciliation) and as part of our treaty obligations on this territory now known as Toronto.
-We will continue to increase our understanding of and attend to these responsibilities as critical components of making OISE a safer and deserving place for Indigenous people and knowledge.
+These initiatives have been described throughout this Self-study ranging from strengthening OISE's Indigenous education activities (e.g. established an Indigenous Education Liaison staff position to provide support for Indigenous activities including events and programs, student recruitment and support, alumni and advancement), to hiring Indigenous faculty, providing support for their research, and reviewing programs with a view to decolonizing curricula and pedagogy infusing Indigenous worldviews and ways of knowing through (e.g. introduction of an understanding of Indigenous-settler relations in teacher education; developing new collaborative specialization in Indigenous Education, and increasing access and visibility of Indigenous courses in all programs).
+Going forward, OISE will continue to invest attention and resources to addressing the recommendations from the Truth and Reconciliation Commission, and is committed to being a truly welcoming gathering place and space that inspires the infusion of Indigenous knowledges and perspectives into the fabric of our Institute, and ensures a positive experience for Indigenous peoples.